Table of Contents

 In 2021, security researchers discovered that some iRobot Roomba models had captured and shared photos from inside customers’ homes, including images of people, during product development testing.
 The photos ended up accessible to outside data labeling contractors.

 Wyze, a popular budget camera brand, experienced a data breach that exposed information for millions of users.
 A separate incident also resulted in some users briefly seeing footage from other people’s cameras due to a caching error.
+And that kind of exposed data does not just sit idle.
+It increasingly ends up fueling AI-powered scams that are far more convincing than anything that came before them.

 When the Gossip Reaches the Wrong Ears